mever-team/aicard-eval/README.md

 # AICard-Eval

 This is a package created under the AI-CODE and it's part of the transparency services for AI model cards.
-Its purpose is to provide a single tool for evaluating AI models.
+Its purpose is to provide a single tool for evaluating AI models with performance and bias metrics.
 The output is standardized and meant (but not restricted) to be used as an import for aicard package.

 *Notice:*
 *This is an alpha version.
 Some functions might not work as intended.
-Suported cases are text, image, and video classifications (binary, multiclass, and multilabel),  and object detection.*
+Suported cases are text, image, and video classifications (binary, multiclass, and multilabel),  and object detection.
+The output also reports 3 bias metrics using the [FairBench](https://github.com/mever-team/FairBench) package*

 ## ⚡ Quickstart